Patriotic People's Movement: Final years

 The Winter War, and particularly the Moscow Peace, were seen by IKL and its sympathizers as the ultimate proof of the parliamentary government's failed foreign policy.
 During the year after the Winter War, Finland's foreign policy was drastically changed, by and large to correspond with that of IKL, and Annala was even included in the Cabinet in January 1941, when all but one parties of the parliament were represented.
 The price of this recognition was however an end to IKL attacks on the system and as such an effective end to the very reason it had support.
 After the initial enthusiasm of the Continuation War in 1941 waned during the first winter, IKL wasn't included in Edwin Linkomies' cabinet in spring 1943.

 In the aftermath of the Continuation War, IKL was banned, on the insistence of the Soviet Union, four days after the armistice between Finland and the Soviet Union was signed 19 September 1944.

+Legacy

 The IKL initials returned to the far-right political scene in 1993 with the foundation of the Isänmaallinen Kansallis-Liitto by Matti Järviharju.
 The new movement died out by 1998.

+Ideology

+Ideologically, IKL was ardently nationalist and anti-Communist, and endorsed an aggressive foreign policy against the Soviet Union and hostility towards the Swedish language.
+The creation of a Greater Finland was an important goal for the party.
+Its manifested purpose was to be the Christian-moral conscience of the parliament.
+A more hard-line tendency was also active, centered on Bruno Salmiala.